devz3ro/IPTV-json-to-m3u8/README.md

 Usage: ruby json2m3u8.rb

-The file "live.m3u8" will be created after you select the available groups.
+The file "live.m3u8" will be created after you select from the available groups.